portlandhodl/electrs_benchmark/README.md

 - How long it takes to process a batch of requests
 - The average time per request type
 - The relative performance between UTXO lookups and transaction fetches

+*Note: All benchmarks were run with 100,000 samples for both address UTXO lookups and transaction fetches.*

+To add your own results to this table, please submit a pull request with your benchmark data and system specifications.

 ## 🧪 Preparing Your Own Test Data